 Delta Outflow Effects

 Statistically significant positive correlations between white sturgeon year-class strength and Delta outflow have been found for November–February and March–July outflow averaging periods (Fish 2010).
-Other similar analyses were found that also examined the April-May outflow (ICF International 2016: 5-197 to 5-205).
+Other similar analyses were found that also examined the April-May outflow (ICF International 2016: 5-197–5-205).
 The mechanisms for these correlations are uncertain and could reflect upstream or in-Delta impacts.
 Appreciable amounts of variation are left unexplained by the relationships (i.e., r2 of ~70%), with differences possibly reflecting hydrological conditions as opposed to operational differences in outflow.
-A regression-based approach predicting white sturgeon year-class strength as a function of April–May and March–July averaging periods was undertaken (see Appendix 11L).
-The results of the analysis indicated that there would be little difference in white sturgeon year-class strength between Alternatives 1, 2, and 3 and the NAA based on April–May Delta outflow differences (Table ws_aprmay), whereas the relative difference would be larger in drier (Below Normal and Dry Water Years) years based on March–July Delta outflow differences (Table ws_marjul).
-Overall, these results suggest that any potential effects of the alternatives on Delta outflow and white sturgeon year-class strength would be limited, primarily because the largest recruitment occurs in wetter years (Fish 2010) when there are smaller differences between the Alternatives 1, 2, and 3 and NAA scenarios.
+A regression-based approach predicting white sturgeon year-class strength as a function of April–May and March–July averaging periods was undertaken (Appendix 11L, Sturgeon Delta Analyses).
+The results of the analysis indicated that there would be little difference in white sturgeon year-class strength between Alternatives 1, 2, and 3 and the NAA based on April–May Delta outflow differences (Table 11-54), whereas the relative difference would be larger in drier (Below Normal and Dry Water Years) years based on March–July Delta outflow differences (Table 11-55).
+Overall, these results suggest that any potential effects of Alternatives 1, 2, and 3 on Delta outflow and white sturgeon year-class strength would be limited, primarily because the largest recruitment occurs in wetter years (Fish 2010) when there are smaller differences between the Alternatives 1, 2, and 3 and NAA scenarios.